 Please read this material carefully as you prepare for surgery.
 You may find it helpful to use this patient guide as a checklist as you complete the necessary steps for surgery.
-Be sure to note any questions you have so you can address your concerns, hopes, and expectations with your medical team.
+Be sure to note any questions you may have so that you can address your concerns, hopes, and expectations with your medical team.

-We are honored that you have chosen Methodist Dallas, and we look forward to aiding you throughout your surgery and recovery.
+We are honored that you have chosen Methodist Dallas Medical Center, and we look forward to aiding you throughout your surgery and recovery.